 In some of the oldest theology concerning Mary, we have her represented as the Burning Bush.
-Moses to God speaking to her. (icons of St Catherine’s Monastery Sinai).
+Moses heard God speaking through her.
+The Sinai collection of icons of St Catherine’s Monastery Sinai.
 The theologians of the middle ages debated the nature of Mary the mother of Jesus.
 How could this man/god be born of someone as common as one of us?
 Since Christ is all man and all God, His mother would have to be ALL divine.
-The church institution fashioned the idea of the Immaculate Conception, and it was declared doctrine in 1854.
-It was a theological creation which became dogma; Mary, Miraculously Conceived by parents of a very advanced age.
-This new doctrine raises Mary to the level of Christ.
+The church institution fashioned the idea of the Immaculate Conception.
+To elucidate how Mary was miraculously conceived by parents of a very advanced age, theologians declared doctrine in 1854.
+It was a theological creation which became dogma This new doctrine raises Mary to the level of Christ.
 Early Christians emulated the life of Christ, living to the best of their ability in His likeness.

 Questions about Mary